What’s Shorinji Kempo?

 There are three branches in Auckland, find the nearest branch to you.

 Auckland Central Branch was founded in 1973 by students from Kyoto University, Japan.
 It has operated continuously in the CBD since 1973 and has recently relocated to Auckland Girls Grammar School’s Lower Gym.
 Since 2001 Steve Young (4th Dan) has been the branch master and we are fortunate to have four other 4th Dan black…Read More

 In 2004 Darren Louie, a senior student of East Auckland Branch, recognised a need for people on the North Shore.
 Darren worked hard to develop and build the club and in April 2006 Darren founded North Shore branch.
 Now with nine black belts come through under Darren, the club, located at Birkdale Intermediate has a…Read More

 East Auckland branch has been operational as a sub branch of North Shore since the beginning of 2012.
 The hope is to establish East Auckland as a separate branch in the near future and add to the growing number of branches in NZ.
 Sean a long standing member of 25 years has taken on the…Read More

-New Plymouth Central Branch was established on the 4th of November 2005.
+New Plymouth Central Branch was established in December 2004 and become a registered branch on the 4th of November 2005.
 We are an open non-profit club that always welcomes new members.
-Peter Monk (6th Dan) is the branch master and senior coach, he is assisted by Bruce Gatewood-Cook (3rd Dan).
-We have developed a core group with other dan graded members who are…Read More
+Peter Monk (6th Dan) is the branch master and senior coach, he is assisted by Tim Coleman.
+We have developed a core group with…Read More